z669016/adventofcode-2017/README.md

 all Particles with the same position.
 The stream API works well for this.
 The questio is when to stop moving forward ...
 I decided to stop if the list didn't change for 1000 consecutive steps.

+## Day 21
+A nasty one this time ... first I had a mistake in one of the rotations (indeed, didn't completely tested them), then I missedd some combinations of flipping and rotating.
+Lost quite some time finding that issue.